KDE/digikam-doc/export_tools/flickr_export.rst

 The tool can be used to upload an image collection from your computer to the remote flickr server using the Internet.

-When accessing the tool for the first time you are taken through the process of obtaining a token which is used for authentication purposes.
+When accessing the tool for the first time by the :menuselection:`Export --> Export to Flickr` menu entry, you are taken through the process of obtaining a token which is used for authentication purposes.
 The following dialog will popup and a browser window will be launched you will log in to Flickr:

 .. figure:: images/export_flickr_login.webp
     :alt: